TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Get Service Account Logon Attempts.md

 #### Description

-Running this command will return events generated for a **SERVICE USER** when a logon session is created or if an account logon attempt failed when the account was already locked out.
+Running this command will return events generated for when the Logon Title is **SERVICE** when a logon session is created or if an account logon attempt failed when the account was already locked out.

 The command returns:
 ```